dssgabriel/master-thesis/src/chapters/2-context.typ

 #h(1.8em)
 The aim of this internship is to establish an exhaustive state of the art for the capabilities of Rust in GPU programming.
 The goal is to explore what the language is currently able to natively support, and what are the existing frameworks or libraries for writing GPGPU software.

+As the CEA can be involved in the development of critical code for simulation purposes, Rust's focus on high performance and its guarantees in type, memory and thread safety are compelling assets for writing fast, efficient, and robust code.
+As a primary actor in the fields of research and industry, the CEA could benefit from the use of Rust in hardware-accelerated application for scientific computing purposes.

 There are several crates, e.g., `rayon`, that enable trivial parallelization of code sections for CPU use cases, similar to OpenMP's ease of use in C, C++ and Fortran.
 This library provides parallel implementations of Rust's standard iterators that fully leverage the language thread-safety features.
 Code is guaranteed to be correct at compile time, and unlocks the processor's maximum multi-core performance. `rayon` also implements automatic work-stealing techniques that keep the CPU busy, even when the application's load balancing is not optimal.
 We want to investigate if something similar exists for GPU computing, and, if not, to determine what the limitations would be if we tried to.

 In a secondary stage, we want to assess Rust's ability to keep up with the performance of C and C++ GPGPU programming.
 This comparison would be primarily based on common compute kernels and should aim at evaluating what are the best options for GPU code generation in Rust.

 Finally, we would like to research the limits of Rust for GPU computing by porting parts of real-world CEA applications.
 This work involves evaluating both the effort necessary for such ports, as well as the performance improvements that we can expect for industrial-grade software.

+This work's end purpose is to determine if it is possible to leverage Rust's properties for writing efficient code whose concurrent correctness is asserted by the compiler.